You are hereHome ›

 The Continuum of Care (CoC) is a community planning group that coordinates services and maximizes resources to reach the goal of preventing and ending homelessness.
 The community planning network in south central and southeastern Minnesota is River Valleys CoC.

 The River Valleys CoC planning region, or community, includes the area of 20 counties and shares geography with Prairie Island Indian Community in Minnesota.
-The CoC includes people and organization from across the region, and meetings are open to anyone who wants to work together with local organizations to change our system and end homelessness.
+The CoC includes people and organizations from across the region, and meetings are open to anyone who wants to work together with local organizations to change our system and end homelessness.